Family and friends remember Adam Lanza as many things — intelligent, nerdy, goth, remote, thin.

 Lanza's aunt Marsha Lanza, of Crystal Lake, Ill., said her nephew was raised by kind, nurturing parents who would not have hesitated to seek mental help for him if he needed it.

-If her son had needed counseling, "Nancy wasn't one to deny reality," she said Friday.
+If her son had needed counselling, "Nancy wasn't one to deny reality," she said Friday.
 Marsha Lanza said her husband had seen Adam as recently as June and recalled nothing out of the ordinary.

 Lanza said she was close with Nancy Lanza and had sent her a Facebook message Friday morning asking how she was doing.
 Nancy Lanza never responded.